FROM CO-OP TO COMMUNITY GROCER

 Overwhelming community support for a food co-op was felt that night in The Garage, and it solidified the effort to begin making the dream happen.

-The Kennett Square Food Co-op would be a community-owned grocery store, located in the center of the borough, that aims to meet the food needs of all the residents in Kennett Square and surrounding areas.
+The Kennett Community Grocer will be a community-owned grocery store, located in the center of the borough, that aims to meet the food needs of all the residents in Kennett Square and surrounding areas.

 - Provide accessible, affordable, local, natural foods to the entire Kennett Square community and surrounding areas

 - Use sustainable practices and encourage the promotion of greener lifestyles